qarmin/czkawka/README.md

 Due to limited time, the biggest emphasis is on the GUI version, so if you're looking for really good and feature-packed console apps, then take a look at these:

-- [Fclones](https://github.com/pkolaczk/fclones) - One of the fastest tools to find duplicates; it is written in Rust too
+- [Fclones](https://github.com/pkolaczk/fclones) - One of the fastest tools to find duplicates; it is also written in Rust
 - [Rmlint](https://github.com/sahib/rmlint) - Nice console interface and is feature packed
 - [RdFind](https://github.com/pauldreik/rdfind) - Fast, but written in C++ ¯\\_(ツ)\_/¯